 You can also imagine looking at the same data from within AIMMS while doing some further exploration in Tableau so you can combine the best of both world.

 The DataLink library is available from the library repository.
-This repository can be accessed via AIMMS > File > LibraryManager, and you can also find an example project that demonstrates the use of the DataLink library.
+This repository can be accessed via AIMMS > File > LibraryManager, and you can also find the documentation with an example that demonstrates the use of the DataLink library.
 To see how the Tableau link works, let’s take a look at the example project.
 I’ll explain how to specify which identifiers in the model need to be written to a TDE file, how to actually generate a native Tableau TDE file, and how to upload a TDE file to a Tableau Server right from your model.

 To indicate which identifiers in a model need to be exported to a TDE file, the DataLink library uses a feature in AIMMS called annotations.
 Annotations in AIMMS are generic string-valued key-value pairs, that can be associated with any node in the model tree in the AIMMS IDE, and can be set through the regular attribute form of a model node.
 If set on a section within the model, the annotation value will be inherited by all child nodes underneath that section.
 Any model library can define its own collection of annotation keys; they serve as library-specific properties that you can set for every identifier in a model.
 Thus, annotations allow any developer to extend the core functionality of AIMMS by creating generic libraries, with full support for specifying the properties necessary to use such a library within the model tree.